-Thinking back on all the work I did with bodybuilders who went on to win major titles, one thing becomes perfectly clear regarding why they reached the top.
+Thinking back on all the work I did with bodybuilders who went on to win major titles, one thing becomes perfectly clear regarding why these athletes reached the top.
 Through training their minds, they became as mentally tough as they were physically developed; this was the factor enabling them to ultimately take top honors.

-They would also be the ones who were able to get more out of themselves each workout.
+They would also be the athletes who were able to get more out of themselves each workout.
 They were the ones who were able to push themselves to heroic dimensions so that every fiber of every muscle trained was feverishly worked to the max!

 And through those I worked with winning Mr. International, Mr. America, Mr. Universe, Grand Prix, and Mr. Olympia titles (Cahling, Christian, Platz, Coe, Haney), I saw the need for a framework of mental training principles – a framework enabling any serious bodybuilder to develop the mind/muscle link the way my clients who became champions did.